ZhukovGreen/presenations/can-we-have-a-better-fs.md

 ---

-## What problems / things to do better
+## What problems/things to do better

 ----

-* Search experience is very plain.
-See typical example:
+* The search experience is very plain.
+See a typical example:

 https://dbc-3bc168f5-c0de.cloud.databricks.com/?o=1796303353019077#feature-store/feature-store

 ----

-* Need of the infrastructure deployment and maintanence
+* Need the infrastructure deployment and maintenance

 ----

 * Metadata is not feature oriented

-Metadata are usually binded to the tables, not features.
+Metadata is usually bound to the tables, not features.
-This makes the search experience worser and just confuses the client.
+This makes the search experience worse and just confuses the client.

 ----

 * Lack of spark support
 * Lack of local development support
 * Strong push to the "web ide" saas
-* Hiding intersting parts into the black boxes
+* Hiding interesting parts in the black boxes
-* No help in queries optimization, even though the source of the data is here
+* No help in optimizing queries, even though the source of the data is here

-Probably many other...
+Probably many others...

 ---